KenHarlbar/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 5. 5-number_keys.py - returns the number of keys in a dictionary.

 6. 6-print_sorted_dictionary.py - prints a dictionary by ordered keys.

+7. 7-update_dictionary.py -  replaces or adds key/value in a dictionary.